 Now let’s say we are compelled by our inner forces to impulsively do something destructive.
 This may cause an instantaneous pain and remorse.
 We long to be in a state of being where we can undo this act.
 We want to live as though it never happened.
 Yet we know that in this world we’re living in, that’s impossible.

 How can it be, then, that there’s no cause and effect in higher realms?
-Maybe we can sense, deep in ourselves, the possibility that “underneath” this current level of cause and effect, a level exists in which we’re completely untouched by both the cause we set in motion and the effect we have brought about.
+Maybe we can sense, deep in ourselves, the possibility that “underneath” this current level of cause and effect, another level exists.
+There, we’re completely untouched by both the cause we set in motion and the effect we have brought about.
 What is this part that is unaffected?
 This is our Higher Self, the divine part of ourselves that does not participate in any of our negative thoughts.
 It’s also not part of our destructive actions and attitudes.

 But the layers of our personality that are still mired in false perceptions—and which therefore hold untruthful, unloving attitudes and do destructive acts—have to work themselves out of this quagmire.
 And this can only happen in time.
 So time and cause and effect are different manifestations of the same reality, and are intrinsically connected.
 The two cannot be pulled apart.